gusgonnet/ruuvi-monitor-edge/README.md

 ### Hackster Project

-This project is also available on [Hackster](https://www.hackster.io/gusgonnet/measure-your-world-with-ruuvi-tags-and-particle-monitor-one-0ecc96).
+This project is available on [Hackster](https://www.hackster.io/gusgonnet/measure-your-world-with-ruuvi-tags-and-particle-monitor-one-0ecc96).